 Educational Organizations - Educational membership is available to organizations recognized or authorized by an appropriate governing body to grant baccalaureate and/or graduate degrees in business, management, or accounting.
+The majority of degrees awarded by the school must be at the bachelor's level or above.
+Additionally, the organization should be in good standing with its governing body.
+For membership purposes, "good standing" means the organization is not on probation or under an investigation related to a significant legal or ethical breach, or a breach of the governing body's rules and processes.
 Member benefits extend to all faculty, staff, and administrators within the member organization.